mattackard/SRLbets/readme.md

 cd client && npm install
 ```

 This app relys on environment variables not contained in this repository to link your app to the twitch API and establish a connection to a mongodb database.
-For further information on aquiring your own twitch client information, see the [Twitch Developer Homepage](https://dev.twitch.tv/) and set up a new application.
-For further information on how to get your own test database set up with mLab, follow the [mLab Quick Start Guide](https://docs.mlab.com/).
+For further information on aquiring your own twitch client information, see the [Twitch Developer Homepage](https://dev.twitch.tv/) to set up a new application.
+For further information on how to set up your own test database with mLab, follow the [mLab Quick Start Guide](https://docs.mlab.com/).

 ## Running the tests

 Tests are built using Mocha/Chai, run them with npm using
-...
+,,,
 npm test
-...
+,,,

 ## Built With